top of page

 IBD, Crohn's, UC, gas bloating, health, microbiome, gastrointestinal gi system, see your gastroenterology doctor or gastroenterologist

-Crohn's disease isn't something that can be 'cured', but rather is treated with the goal of sending the disease into remission and then maintaining that remission afterward.
-However, it is important to note that remission may not be always achievable, which will then shift the goal to reducing the severity of flare-ups and symptoms.
-Some standard treatments to Crohn's disease include:
+Crohn's disease isn't something that can be cured but rather is treated to send the disease into remission and then maintain that remission afterward.
+However, it is essential to note that remission may not always be achievable, which will then shift the goal to reducing the severity of flare-ups and symptoms.
+Some standard treatments for Crohn's disease include:

 • Antibiotics to prevent bowel infection